I-AI-INTERGRATIONS/ExDex.cc/website/structure/README.md

 1. The files in this directory for active development.
 2. `PROXGUARD.WEBSITE_.zip`, an archived copy of the original site that can be extracted for quick setup or backup.

-When deploying the site, make sure the backend node exposes the smart contract panels and pool management interfaces.
-These endpoints can then be accessed via your XDEX dashboard, including from a home node setup.
+When deploying the site, ensure the backend node exposes the smart contract interfaces.
+These endpoints will be available through your XDEX dashboard.